jshawndunn/QuoteMyQuote/README.md

 # HOW TO PLAY

 ### Simply type out each quote and hit enter when you are done.
-After 60 seconds, you score will be displayed.
+After 15 seconds, your score will be displayed.

 ![play screen](./readmeImages/GamePlay.png)